arpit7123/Testing/README.md

 # Testing

-This is a testing repo
+Ths is a testing repo

-I want to test github functionality in this
+I want o test github functionality in this

-and then close it.
+ad then close it.